Azure/azure-sdk-for-js/design/multi-client-and-multi-api-in-modular.md

 This document is going to talk about what the multi-client and multi-api for our Modular would look like. we will introduce it from:

-1. What's our **_Design Principals_**.
+1. Our **_Design Principal_**.
-1. How the **_Eariler Design_** looks like and what kinds of problem it might cause.
+1. The **_Previous Design_** and its potential issue.
-1. What our **_Proposals_** for the multi-client is.
+1. Our **_Proposals_** for the multi-client case.
-1. How each proposal looks like in different scenarios of **_Multi-Client in Modular_**
+1. The **_Comparison of Our Proposals_** in various scenarios of multi-client in modular.
-1. We will also talk about how **_Multi-Api in Modular_** should look like both in single client and multi-client case.
+1. The **_Best Practices for Multi-Api in Modular_**, both for single client and multi-client cases.
-1. Finally, we have some questions that may not be related to multi-client and multi-api but are related with the Modular to discuss.
+1. Some other issues related to modular that we want to discuss.

-## Design Principals
+## Design Principal

-1. To generate N packages if we need N times of TypeSpec compilations.
-   This means, we respect the package boundaries that are defined by the client.tsp. if there're N client.tsp files, no matter where those N client.tsp files point to, we will generate N packages.
-1. For RLC, only generate one sub client per each service endpoint.
+**_Only one client per service endpoint is allowed for RLC._**
 This means, in terms of RLC, we only split it into multi-client where there're multi endpoints from one compilation i.e. the @service decorators.
 If the multiple sub clients is divided because they are going to have different version evolving strategy, RLC will only honor it when that api version parameter is in the parameterized host.
 Otherwise, it doesn't make any differences to RLC if it's version v1 or version v2.
 A case in point would be our [RLC for compute management plane](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/compute/arm-compute-rest).

 - Questions related:
   1. Is this a valid case where we use different @server decorator to point to the same endpoint.
      [cadl playground link](https://cadlplayground.z22.web.core.windows.net/cadl-azure/?c=aW1wb3J0ICJAdHlwZXNwZWMvcmVzdCI7CskZYXp1cmUtdG9vbHMvyCUtxhVjb3Jl3ytjLWNsaWVudC1nZW5lcmF0b3LINgp1c2luZyBUeXBlU3BlYy5IdHRwO9AVUmVzdMgVQcReLkNvcmXPEsVhR8hg0URWZXJzaW9uaW5nOwoKQHNlcnZpY2UoewogIHRpdGxlOiAiTXVsdGnGRyIsCiAgdsYyOiAiMS4wLjAiLAp9KQpAdXNlRGVwZW5kZW5jeSjHfG9yZchhcy52MV8wX1ByZXZpZXdfMSkKQGRvYygixSogSGVhbHRoIEluc2lnaHRzIHByb3ZpZGVzIGFuIEFQSSB0aGF0IOQAnWVzIGnGJSBtb2RlbHMsIOQBSGlmaWMgZm9yyEkmIExpZmUgU2NpZW5jZXMsxkFwZXJmb3JtIGFuYWx5c2nEXmTIayBpbmZlcsUuIHRvIGJlIHVzZWQgYnkgYSBodW1hbi4iKeYBIGVyKAogICJ7ZW5kcG9pbnR9L2jFdecAmHPlASX%2FANj%2FANj%2FANj%2FANj%2FANjxANjkALDkAfEgIOYBk1N1cOQCs2VkIENvZ25pdGl2ZSBT5gIZcyDoAPZzIChwcm90b2NvbMVvaG9zdG5hbWUs5QCvZXhhbXDkAj5odHRwczovL3dlc3R1czIuYXBpLmPIVi5taWNyb3NvZnQuY29tKeQBYuQAhshjOiB1cmzkAJ19CikKxFxzcGFjZSBDYWRsLusClSB7CgovLyBvcOQC4mlvbiDwAxEKIOYBVCBSZXNvdXJjZegA7nZpc2liaWxpdHkoInJlYWTnAIBpZDogc3Ry5gMTxSlrZXnGCXNlZ21lbnTEL8ZLc8c02EzkALfKTsQSZGVzY3JpcOQAqj%2FOGuQEFcwSfcR%2B7gC6QXJyYXkgaXPJEVtd5QCkQPUD7eYDgeYEY%2BUD0%2BgAkCJGb2%2FrA9Ig5QKDaWNlOvEBXcQffeQAy0Byb3V0ZSgiL2NhZGwtZm9v5QDh5gIxxDUgRscTaW50ZXJm5AGpRm9vT3DtAlpDcmVhdOQC%2FiBuZXcg6AFEIG9yIHVwZMYabiBleGlzdOQBwm9uZegCE2PFOU9yVcUn7AEBxlNPclJlcGxhY2U8yBg%2B6AG8xXlHZXRzIHRoZSBkZXRhaWxzIG9mIGHpAIHIZmdldMxbUmVhZNdQRGVsZeYAydBEZMUazEfGLNdJTGlz5wCa6QD3yFJzyFNsaXPtAJjENMxP5AIqff8FvWVudDH%2FBb7%2FBb7%2FBb7%2FBOb%2FBOb%2FBOb%2FBOb%2FBOb%2FBb7%2FBb7%2FANj%2FANj%2FANj%2FANj%2FANj%2FBb7%2FBb7%2FBb7%2FBb7%2FBb7%2FBb7rApYge%2BQFvmJpbmFyef8FyCAgQGZyaWVuZGx5TmFtZSgi6AMFMcV8%2FwXl%2FwXl%2FwXl3Ez%2FBeX%2FBeX%2FBeXnBeUvL%2BQEGXBvbnNlIHdpdGggaGVhZGVyc%2F8F%2FfQF%2FUJhcv8F%2FegBnOoF%2FuUCW0JhcuYF9u0GDGLHFuoF%2BUJhcuoF%2BcgsZ2V0LeYB5ugBTmdldOgFd0LFGSgpOiBPa1LoAOcmx0MgIEDmAO0oImNvbnTkCzDkAUYiKSDHD%2BQKzTogImltYWdlL3BuZyLmAWsgIEBib2R5IMQFOiBieXRlc8YZfecB82dldOUBbMR47QF9xyDqAOjlBmUt5AF4LecBeOgAxXB15gDFxiNXaXRoSMYhxFXmBp1k%2FADS6QLvLWxvY8UJx1og6gMKTMca6gCmyBLxBlbnAPTHDMQLyjXuAP3pAN3mBrL1AN3GG%2BsG2O8A4E5vQ%2BYBgv8A4v8A4v8A4usG6eUAv%2BYG8A%3D%3D)
+  1. What's the correct definition of service endpoint?

-## Earlier Design
+## Previous Design

 ```text
 Default Client or Both Exported